 In particular, central vertigo springs from either a problem in the cerebellum (the bottom part of the brain) or the brainstem (the section that attaches to the spinal cord at the base of the skull).
 That particular location is significant to our discussion, but first, let’s look at 5 causes of central vertigo.

 - MS – Multiple sclerosis is a degenerative condition that attacks the central nervous system.
-Vertigo is a common symptom, especially as the disease progresses.
+It is a common symptom, especially as the disease progresses.

 - Brain Tumor – This is the most serious vertigo cause.
-If the tumor is found in the cerebellum, vertigo is likely to occur.
+If there is a tumor in the cerebellum, false sense of movement is likely to occur.

 - Medication Side Effects – Some medications have side effects that affect the brain.
-In such cases, vertigo may be the result of taking the medication, even when used as directed.
+In such cases, spinning sensation may be the result of taking the medication.

 - Acoustic Neuroma – This is a very rare condition.
 It is a benign tumor that forms on the acoustic nerve.
 Since this nerve is vital to balance and hearing, vertigo can result.